 Uncommon.
 Lightfastness not rated.
 Slightly toxic.
 Heating Cobalt Oxide with Nickel Oxide results in a Cobalt Nickel matrix.
 May contain other trace minerals.
 (C.I.
 77332)

 PBk26 Manganese Ferrite Black:

-Rare, lightfast deep black that can be diluted to a huge value range of neutral grays.
+Rare, lightfast deep black that comes from ferrous or ferric iron mixtures with Manganese, and can be diluted to a huge value range of neutral grays.
 Offered as Spinel Grey by Rembrandt or Neutral Tint by Maimeri Blu, this pigment is new to the watercolor world being present in just two brands as of 2018-2021.
 I am hopeful it will be added to more brands in the future, as it is one of the most impressively smooth, non-granulating, fine particle, extremely neutral (very little warm or cool bias) black pigments with a useful pitch-black ink-like masstone.
 The Rembrandt version is slightly easier to lift, salt react and dries more flat (very matte, non-glossy) in comparison to Maimeri Blu's version.
+(C.I.
+77494)

 This pigment does not reflect light, but rather seems to absorb it - giving the appearance of a black hole.
 It can be remarkably helpful to design work as an alternative to black gouache, but also as a way to darken colors when mixing instead of using a neutral tint mixture.
 Notably dark in masstone (see bottom right square).
 The area above the LIFT stripe does have a second layer stripe added after dry, but it does not appear different because this color was capable of being pitch black in a single layer.

 PBk27 Iron Cobalt Chromite Black: